Greek Yogurt for Babies – Benefits, Recipes and Precautions

 Recipe

-1. Heat the butter in a pan and sauté banana in it.
+1. Heat the butter in a pan and saute the banana.

 3. Remove from heat and let it cool.